sjstein/R8DIUM/README.md

 A discord bot to manage individual run8 users

 Note: Need to add python env info to make this a reasonable package.
 Put on the "to-do" list.
-I **believe** the only unusual library needed is 'discord.py', but it will become obvious if others are needed to be installed
+I **believe** the only unusual libraries needed are 'discord.py' and 'xmltodict.py', but it will become obvious if others are needed to be installed

 Project files:
 r8udbBot.py : Entry point